PapaSimons/Randy/README.md

 Welcome to Randy!

 Randy is a minimalist music streamer and player based on Nodejs and MPV.
-This repository currently hosts the codebase and some instructions on how to set it up on your raspberry pi.

 ![Randy Player July18](/images/Randy.png)

 # Play anything

-MPV with the help of Youtube-dl and FFmpeg can pretty much play anything you throw at them.
+[MPV](https://mpv.io/) with the help of [Youtube-dl](https://rg3.github.io/youtube-dl/) and [FFmpeg](https://www.ffmpeg.org/) can pretty much play anything you throw at them.
 Therefore, Randy can play web radio, podcasts, soundcloud, mixcloud, almost all music file types.

 # Always playing something

-Randy has a really efficient randomiser algorithms which make sure that there is always something next in your playlist.
+Randy has a really efficient randomiser algorithm which makes sure that there is always something next in your playlist.

 # Minimal, sexy and pure good sound